emperorsixpacks/aqua/readme.md

 # Aqua

-Aqua is a framework for creating Liquid agents, Liquid Agents acts as a DeFi strategy curator, analyzing market conditions to create and optimize yield strategies for USDC and WETH on Base using the Liquid protocol.
+Aqua is a framework for creating Liquid agents, Liquid Agents acts as a DeFi strategy curator, analyzing market conditions to create and optimize yield strategies on Base using the Liquid protocol.
 The system leverages artificial intelligence to generate multi-step strategies while continuously monitoring performance and managing risk.

 ## Overview

 DeFi (Decentralized Finance) has unlocked a world of opportunities yield farming, lending, borrowing, liquidity mining but it remains complex for many.
 Managing multiple protocols, keeping track of TVL changes, APYs, and risk metrics demands considerable time and expertise.

-Introducing **Yuki**, Our flagship Liquid Agent, **Yuki** is an autonomous entities designed to manage and curate strategies.
+Introducing **Yuki**, Our flagship Liquid Agent, **Yuki** is an autonomous entities designed to manage and curate strategies starting with USDC and WETH.
 Liquid Agents leverage advanced AI-driven insights to optimize both strategy creation and execution, while operating strictly within predefined risk and reward parameters to ensure responsible management.

 **Yuki** exists to bridge this gap, providing: